-- A. Increase air pressure to a value that is at least 30 psi above the maximum defuel pressure. - B. If A is not practical, proceed per 4.2.3 and subparagraphs.
+A. Increase fuel reference pressure to a value that is at least 30 psi above the maximum defuel pressure.

+B. If A is not practical, proceed per 4.2.3 and subparagraphs.

 Regulated pressure is lower at high flow rates.
-Increasing the air pressure does not increase regulated fuel pressure.
+Increasing the fuel reference pressure does not increase regulated fuel pressure.